PandoraBoxx/Pandora/README.md

 ## Attack Scenarios
 Remote attacks are not the only possible threats.
 The main board to be used is a Raspberry Pi [See the blog](https://cybersecminds.blogspot.com/) and the OS will be Raspbian.
-If the device is ever stolen or seized by an untrusted party the privacy will be compromised.
+If the pandora is ever stolen or seized by an untrusted party the privacy will be compromised.
-First of all, all the messages on the SDD card
+First of all a [Raspberry Pi](https://www.raspberrypi.org/) board uses a micro SD card as a media to hold the OS, all the messages and the private key on the SD card shall be encrypted.
+All unencrypted messages will be kept on RAM therefore just a power off will whipe the unencrypted data (the frozen data attack is possible here but very difficult).

+## Future improvements
+Another nasty attack scenario is, the device being stolen, in the meantime the SD card being poisoned with malware and then returned without knowledge of the owner.
+In the future there will be a system signature check functionality to avoid this scenario.
+Also a panic button will be added, for now the private key is encrypted on the SD card, but somebody with resources might try to attack it, wipe the SD card is a time consuming operation and there is a [wear leveling](https://en.wikipedia.org/wiki/Wear_leveling) functionality which makes difficult to be sure that the data is really wiped.
+To avoid this problem the encrypted private key will be moved to an [EEPROM](https://en.wikipedia.org/wiki/EEPROM) under the microcontroller domain which can wipe the data in milliseconds.
+For now the only devices supported to receive encrypted messages are computers through the UART (Windows or Linux), in the near future
+Android phones will be supported, iOS will not be supported.

 Hope this helps